 Happy Birthday, Moon Tattoo!
 In April of 2017 Moon will have been open one year.
 We blinked and this first year flew by!
 It was filled with so many amazing clients who got beautiful tattoos, wonderful visiting guest artists, we made so many new friends and welcomed back some old friends as well.
 The Moon Tattoo family has grown with new permanent artists and scheduled more guest artists for our second year.
 We will also be traveling to tattoo conventions.
 We are so grateful for it all and looking forward to what this second year will bring.

 A big thank you to our amazing clients for the support you've given us since we opened in April of 2016.
 It means the world to us to be able to make art everyday that adds to your life.
-Your support has also helped us be featured by Expertise.com as one of the top artists and shops in Austin for 2016 and 2017!
+Your support has also helped us be featured by Expertise.com as one of the top artists and shops in Austin from 2016-2018!

 We are hiring full time tattoo artists in Austin, TX.